tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

    Also, there is a unit disk version of Wifi: the :ned:`Ieee80211UnitDiskRadio` module contains a :ned:`Ieee80211UnitDiskTransmitter` and a :ned:`Ieee80211UnitDiskReceiver`.
    (to be used with :ned:`UnitDiskRadioMedium`).

 The unit disk analog model is suitable for wireless simulations in which the details of the physical layer is not important, such as testing routing protocols.
-The unit disk model produces all/the physical phenomena relevant to routing protocols, i.e. varying connectivity; nodes have a range, transmissions interfere, and not all packets get delivered and not directly.
+The unit disk model produces the physical phenomena relevant to routing protocols, i.e. varying connectivity; nodes have a range, transmissions interfere, and not all packets get delivered and not directly.
 In this case, it is an adequate abstraction for physical layer behavior.

 The following modules use the unit disk analog model: